 Blockchain 3.0: Finally Code-Agnostic

-In contrast to such limitations, the XTRABYTES development team is creating an infinitely scalable and code-agnostic platform.
-Third-party developers wishing to extend XTRABYTES core and its functionality have the capacity to create modules in whatever language they choose.
+In contrast, the XTRABYTES development team is hoping to launch an infinitely scalable and code-agnostic platform soon.
+The platform can host third-party developers, allowing them to use their core module as a means to create external modules in whatever language they choose.
 Limited only by imagination, developers can create modules dedicated to decentralized storage, instant messaging, decentralized exchanges, or any other conceivable application.
-As the non-technical XTRABYTES whitepaper makes clear:
+As the non-technical XTRABYTES conceptual whitepaper states:

-The DICOM API referenced above enables external modules to connect to the XTRABYTES core and is designed to be remarkably user-friendly.
+As referenced above, the DICOM API enables external modules to connect to the XTRABYTES core.
+By doing so, it extends the core’s functionality and versatility.
 Consequently, all single programming language barriers and overly complicated user guides are removed.
 Not to be forgotten, developers also have the capacity to create DApps in any programming language as well.
 This is the promise of Blockchain 3.0.